AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/import-pdf-form-data.md

 ### Input Document

-A PDF document basically an AcroForm to which form data, provided as a JSON, is imported to generate the resulting PDF document.
+A PDF AcroForm to which form data, provided as a JSON, is imported to generate the resulting PDF document.

 ## REST API

-See our public API Reference for [Import PDF Form API](../../../apis/#tag/Import-PDF-Form-Data).
+See our public API Reference for [Import PDF Form Data API](../../../apis/#tag/Import-PDF-Form-Data).

 ## Import PDF Form Data

-The sample below demonstrates how to import form data from a JSON file into PDF and generate the resulting PDF document.
+The sample below demonstrates how to import form data from a JSON into PDF and generate the resulting PDF document.

 Please refer to the [API usage guide](../api-usage.md) to understand how to use our APIs.